Chemistry | West Valley College

 Associate in Science Degree for UC Transfer

 The Associate of Science in Chemistry for UC Transfer Pathway (AS-UCTP in Chemistry) is a program that provides students the lower division coursework required for transfer to a UC institution for the major in Chemistry for a goal of a baccalaureate degree.
-Students must complete the following requirements: 1.
-70-74 semester or 105-111 quarter UC-transferable units.
-2. Intersegmental General Education Transfer Curriculum (IGETC) pattern which is a minimum of 16 semester or 24 quarter units.
-3. A minimum of 54 semester or 81 quarter units in the major or area of emphasis.
-4. Obtainment of a minimum grade point average (GPA) of 3.5.
+Students must complete the following requirements: i.
+68-72 semester or 102-108 quarter UC-transferable units. ii.
+The California General Education Transfer Curriculum pattern (Cal-GETC). iii.
+A minimum of 52 semester or 78 quarter units in the major or area of emphasis. iv.
+Obtainment of a minimum grade point average (GPA) of 3.5 for guaranteed admission to a UC System.

 Course NumberCourse TitleUnits